hpssjellis/deeplearnjs-javascript-examples/Unordered-javascript-examples/deeplearnjs-examples/mymodel2/README.md

 ## Present problem:

-The Original Model Build has been programmed to load information from a .json file (which is awesome) but makes the javascript code a step too complex for these tutorials.
+The Original Model Build has been programmed to load information from a .json file (which is awesome and flexible) but makes the javascript code a bit too complex for these tutorials.

-Ideally I would like to make a single funciton that loads the original MNIST dataset and another function that loads the CSV version of the MINST dataset.
-That would make this program a viable teaching framework for non-Machine Learning experts.
+Ideally I would like to make a single function that loads the original MNIST dataset and possibly a different function that loads the CSV version of the MINST dataset.
+That would make this program a viable teaching framework for Javascript programmers that are not Machine Learning experts.

-Any help will be mentioned in the final youtube video generated.
+Any help will be mentioned in the credits for the final youtube video tutorial.